Kirthi-Raman/Fruit-Classifier/README.md

 https://en.wikipedia.org/wiki/Decision_tree_learning

 ##  Future Plan
-Try the decision tree on multiple inputs (fruit type) and with more features.
+Try the decision tree on multiple inputs (fruit type) and with more features.<br>
-Implement decision tree on different use cases like identifying wine types, chocolates, etc
+Implement decision tree on different use cases like identifying wine types, chocolates, etc<br>
+Try using different classifier and compare the difference its working